suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 ### How is the new iOS SDK different from the older version?

 The biggest difference between the new and the current SDKs is our use of Core Data as a foundation for the new SDK.
-We believe Core Data is a better approach for integrating StackMob’s REST based API into an iOS application.
+We believe Core Data is a powerful approach for integrating StackMob’s REST based API into an iOS application.

+That being said, we understand that Core Data is not suitable for every application, which is why we still expose the complete REST based API for making create, read, update and delete calls and performing queries on your database.

 We've also separated our Push Notification API into a separate SDK.
 For more information, see the [iOS Push SDK Reference](http://stackmob.github.com/stackmob-ios-push-sdk/SMPushClient.html).

 ### Why base the new SDK on Core Data?
 Our number one goal is to create a better experience.
 Core Data allows us to place a familiar wrapper around StackMob REST calls and datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
-For those interested in sticking to the REST-based way of making requests, we provide the full data store API.
+For those interested in sticking to the REST-based way of making requests, we provide the full data store API as well.

 ### Already know Core Data?
 Then you already know how to use StackMob!

-All you need to do to get started with StackMob is initialize an instance of SMClient and use a configured managed object context by following the instructions in <a href="#getting_started">Initialize an SMClient</a>.
+All you need to do to get started with StackMob is initialize an instance of SMClient and grab the configured managed object context by following the instructions in <a href="#getting_started">Initialize an SMClient</a>.

 ### What's supported with our Core Data integration?